shirabit/shirabit/README.md

 # Ignacio Delgado
-Senior Android Developer
+Hardware | Software

 ## About Me
 - 🚀 4+ years in Android development, focus on fintech
-- 🌐 Fluent in Spanish, English, French, German, Catalan
+- 🌐 Fluent in Spanish, English, French, Catalan.
+Learning German and some other languages.
-- 💡 Passionate about mobile dev
+- 💡 Passionate about mobile dev and AI.
 - 🤝 Tech community speaker and mentor

 ## Skills